Motivational drives -

 - Turquoise Drive

-When someone has a strong turquoise drive, their criteria primarily have to do with the big picture and a holistic vision.
+Criteria primarily associated with the big picture and a holistic vision.
 Other key words for this drive are: responsibility for the earth as a whole, spirituality, balance, and integration.

 - Purple Drive